jevan-malaviya/mempool-visualizer/README.md

 ## Getting Started

-In the project directory, you can run:
+In the project directory, you can run to install dependencies:

 ### `npm i`

-Install dependencies and then run:
+A free Alchemy API key can be generated through signup here: https://www.alchemy.com/ethereum which can then be included in a .env file in the root directory assigned to a variable called REACT_APP_ALCHEMY_API_KEY.

+You can run the app with:

 ### `npm start`